 Caregiver Stress Warning Signs

 Regardless of their training and experience, most informal caregivers eventually reach a point when they feel overworked, overtired, and overstressed.
+Senior care is no joke.
 Exhaustion, worry, inadequate resources, and strained relationships can be a caregiver’s constant companions.

 The average caregiver is more likely to develop a chronic health condition, like elevated blood pressure, heart disease, or diabetes than a non-caregiver.
 Caring for a loved one with dementia or Alzheimer’s can be overwhelming any time of year – most notably during the holidays.